OpenPPL/ppq/ppq/quantization/quantizer/README.md

-As you can see in [quantizer](../ppq/quantization/quantizer), there are many quantizers, each corresponding with a backend platform, and they all inherit from the basic class *BaseQuantizer*, the basic quantizer class regulates the basic quantization workflow and the process of applying quantization passes, which are guided by quantization setting designated by user in advance.
+As you can see in [quantizer](../ppq/quantization/quantizer), there are many quantizers, each corresponding with a backend platform, and they all inherit from the basic class *BaseQuantizer*, the basic quantizer class regulates the basic quantization workflow and the process of applying quantization passes, which are guided by the quantization setting designated by the user in advance.
 So your quantizer should inherit the basic class as well.
 Take *ACADEMICQuantizer* as an example
 ```python